yegor256/blog/_posts/2014/oct/2014-10-21-incremental-billing.md

 time (plus our fees).

-Besides that, by the end of the week, you get an updated version of project plan, with a re-estimated budget.
+Besides that, by the end of the week, you get an updated version of a project plan, with a re-estimated budget.
 Thus, you see what was done so far and how much needs to be done, according to our estimate.

 How does this help you not lose/waste money?
 Here's how: